odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

  * Set up your environment by running `npm install` in both cra-client and cra-server.
  * Start the new UI by navigating into the cra-server directory, then running `npm start`.
  * Enter `https://localhost:3000/` to access the new UI in development mode.
- * Due to https, was only able to get it running properly using Firefox browser (no Chrome) Make sure to create a `.env` in cra-client that follows the example of `.env_sample`.
+ * Due to https, was only able to get it running properly using Firefox browser (no Chrome).

 ----